biolink/biolink-model/docs/Occurrent.md

 ## Mixin for

  * [BiologicalProcess](BiologicalProcess.md) (mixin)  - One or more causally connected executions of molecular functions
- * [BiologicalProcessOrActivity](BiologicalProcessOrActivity.md) (mixin)  - Either an individual molecular activity, or a collection of causally connected molecular activities
+ * [BiologicalProcessOrActivity](BiologicalProcessOrActivity.md) (mixin)  - Either an individual molecular activity, or a collection of causally connected molecular activities in a biological system.
  * [EnvironmentalProcess](EnvironmentalProcess.md) (mixin)
  * [MolecularActivity](MolecularActivity.md) (mixin)  - An execution of a molecular function carried out by a gene product or macromolecular complex.
  * [Phenomenon](Phenomenon.md) (mixin)  - a fact or situation that is observed to exist or happen, especially one whose cause or explanation is in question